Lupus590/CARPG_-_An_RPG_Engine/README.md

 It will first be designed for fantasy settings, but sci-fi and modern will be included.

 For those reading this on github, this is a non-code project.

+This project will be best viewed using [gitbook](www.gitbook.com) until I export it.